ovr/rust-nonblocking_logger/README.md

 // ... blocked for 1-5ms ...
 ```

-**Result**: 5-25ms of your request latency is spent waiting for I/O operations.
+**Result**: N ms of your request latency is spent waiting for I/O operations.
 In a system handling 1000 req/s, this can be the difference between meeting your SLA and missing it.

 </details>

+### Benchmarks

+See [BENCH_RESULTS](BENCH_RESULTS.md) for detailed results, metrics, and instructions.

 ### License